 Handling trucking accident cases is what we do at the Caruso Law Offices, P.C..
 Our Albuquerque trucking accident lawyers are knowledgable in both law and medicine to prove liability and damages in your case.
 We have represented victims against some of the largest trucking companies in the country and against some of the most brazen, difficult, and negligent truck drivers imaginable.
 We won’t allow them to talk their way out of their mistakes which caused your injuries.

 Our initial consultations are free and we can meet you where you are.
-Contact us at (505) 883-5000 to schedule an appointment to speak with one of our truck accident lawyers.
+Contact us at (505) 883-5000 to schedule an appointment to speak with one of our truck accident lawyers in Rio Rancho, New Mexico.
 You will not owe us money unless we win your case.